 The project was funded by grants provided by WREN, AmeyCespa, Biffa Award, South Cambridgeshire District Council, The Rank Organisation, and Kingston Parish Council.
 Other funding has come from various fundraising events in the village, as well as generous contributions from a number of individuals in the village.

 Building work for Phase 1 started on 9 February 2015 and was completed in the Autumn of 2015 with a grand opening event.
-Here are photographs of the project, including several shots of the inside of the hall before work started.
-Click on the buttons below to take a look.

 The Village Hall Management Committee is in overall control of the project, and has been meeting regularly to take decisions and monitor progress.
 The key people on the committee with specific functions for this project are: